Leivatho

 Leivatho (Λειβαθώ) is a former municipality on the island of Kefalonia, Ionian Islands, Greece.
 Since the 2019 local government reform it is part of the municipality Argostoli, of which it is a municipal unit.
-It lies south of Argostoli, on the central south coast of the island, and has a land area of 62.626 km² and a population of 5,745 (2011 census).
-Its largest towns are Peratáta (751), Svoronáta (pop.
-710), Vlacháta (699), and Lakithra (613).
+It lies south of Argostoli, on the central south coast of the island, and has a land area of 62.626 km² and a population of 5,765 (2021 census).

 Subdivisions

 The municipal unit Leivatho is subdivided into the following communities (constituent villages in brackets):